 - 1/2 teaspoon Kosher salt

 - 2 tablespoons brown sugar

-- Lightly grease a baking dish with some olive oil.
+- Next, lightly grease a baking dish with some olive oil.

-- Add the pork loin to a large bowl, pierce with a small knife 9 holes on top.
+- Add the pork loin to a large bowl, pierce with a small knife 9 holes on top, or make as many based on how many cloves you will use.
 Fill those holes with 9 whole garlic cloves.

-- Add the rest of the ingredients to the pork and rub well on all the sides.
+- Then, add the rest of the ingredients to the pork and rub it well on all sides.